Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Results

 \subsection{European Data}

-As we face the absence of true underlying effects in the synthetic counterfactual approach, we first check the errors only of the control units (unaffected by the intervention) to establish a baseline of prediction errors.
+As we face the non-existence of true underlying impacts in the synthetic counterfactual approach, we first check the errors only of the instances not affected by the intervention, i.e., the control units, to determine the prediction errors for baseline methods.
 They are reported in Table~\ref{tab:table1} for the Sweden1 time series forecasting as the control group.
-As explained earlier in Section \ref{summary} and depicted in Figure~\ref{fig:fig6}, Covid-19 should shallowly impact Sweden1's energy demand, in contrast to Italy where the impact of Covid-19 is likely spread throughout the demand distribution.
+As explained earlier in Section \ref{summary} and depicted in Figure~\ref{fig:fig3}, Covid-19 should shallowly impact Sweden1's energy demand, in contrast to Italy where the impact of Covid-19 is likely spread throughout the demand distribution.

 Table~\ref{tab:table1} shows that the TBATS model, which is a local model that uses exponential smoothing to forecast time series with complex seasonal patterns, is able to outperform all other models, in terms of point prediction accuracy.
 However, it struggles to retrieve the true quantile distribution due to its non-probabilistic approach, which is depicted by the very low accuracy of the quantile predictions.
 When forecasts are probabilistic and observations are deterministic, CRPS and MSIS are critical metrics for comparing forecasting model accuracy.
 In terms of the forecast distribution, both the probabilistic DeepAR and FFNN global models performed better in obtaining prediction intervals with lower MSIS and CRPS values, resulting in a superior probabilistic forecast for control series.